It’s a legal requirement to have an SMSF investment strategy. But before you plan for it, what do you need to know first? Find out in this article.

 - The liquidity needs of the fund and how easily its investment assets can be converted into cash.
 For example, to pay for the retirement benefits of the SMSF members.

 - The insurance needs of fund members.
-For example, life insurance to cover the debts of each fund member.
+For example, life insurance covers the debts of each fund member.

 The investment strategy should be reviewed regularly to ensure that returns are meeting objectives and member needs.